 Light yellow to dark brown water is typically caused by a disturbance of pipeline sediments in the water main.
-The discoloration is caused by dissolved iron which is stirred up in naturally-occurring sediments that exist in all water systems.
+The discoloration is caused by naturally occurring particles and minerals that have settled over time and are found in all water systems.
 Any of the following circumstances may have caused flow reversals in the water mains and sediment to be disturbed:

 - A nearby water hydrant may have been knocked over due to a vehicle collision or may be in use to fight a fire.